IMPACT

 THE ASK

-With new Semantic Search capabilities, how might we:
+With new Natural language Search capabilities, how might we:

 I went around San Jose markets and clicked pictures of “suggestive” experiences in-real-life